PPYukito/Warrior/README.md

 I am making this game by studying the lessons on Udemy.
 This is the biggest game and the most advanced project I have ever made yet.
-And it is still not finished yet too.(Writing this currently on 2024 Oct 18).
+(Updated: Finished.
+2024-Nov-13)

 ![image](https://github.com/user-attachments/assets/c7c76453-ad7f-42bf-8c82-4cbe63daba76)